liuboyao16/test/README.md

 ### Generate the spectrum

 All the measurements HeSE takes now is stored in a .mat file, so It will be most convenient to use MATLAB to analyse them.
-First of all, we give an example file (examples/dy018667.mat).
+First of all, we give an example file (*examples/dy018713.mat*).
 In order to analyse it in the energy domain, or to extract the phonon spectrum, one can do the following:

-In the ASSA folder, use the following 2 cammands:
+In the ASSA folder, use the cammands:

 ```matlab
 postprocess_dyfiles.postprocess_dyfile('initStr','examples/dy0','NumVec',[18713],'reProcessing',1,'fixFalsePositive',1);
 res = fit_dyFiles.prepare_measured_set_for_fitting('initStr','examples/dy0','NumVec',[18713]);
 ```

 To look at the phonon spectrum, we can do

 ```matlab